adnguyen/Notebooks_and_Protocols/2017_notebook.md

 ![](https://user-images.githubusercontent.com/4654474/29840240-48b5119c-8ccf-11e7-9fd8-9c3ff80aa695.jpg)

 Throughout process, document the date, start time, finish time, and any notes.
 Keep syringe set ups on rack and place back into the rearing room.
+For rhagoletis, we need to let them go over night so that enough co2 is accumulated for measurements.